3112ik09/MakeSync/Readme.md

 2. Use video editor tools to crop video into part.
     1. Part where the person is visible
     2. Part where the person is not visible
-3. The apple Wav2Lip model in the visble
+3. The apple Wav2Lip model in which the person is visble.

 <hr>